dwainetrain/minderva/README.md

 ##### VERSION 0.005 (WIP)

-- Core functionality is there, now the goals are:
+- Core flashcard functionality is there, now the goals are:

 - MAKE SORTA PRETTY(leads to SPA)